MindMimicLabs/ptcn-package/README.md

 ### data.processor_1():

 Prepare to feed two variables, text and binary labels, to the data.processor_1() function.
-The function pre-processes the text and equalizies the distribution of the labels to their accompanying text, which the results are saved in the global enviorment as a dataframe named 'data.processed' and as a local /.csv file named 'data.processed.csv' in the working directory.
+The function pre-processes the text and equalizies the distribution of the labels to their accompanying texts as followed:

 * The text should be in character or string format.
 * The labels should be an integer/numerical format of a binary nature (i.e. (0,1)).
 * The texts and labels should be 300 observations at minimum.

+The list of texts are feed through the PTCN pre-processing steps inlcuding:

+* conversion to character type,
+* conversion to lower casing,
+* removal of stopwords,
+* removal of special characters,
+* removal of NA values,
+* removal of punctuation,
+* removal of numbers,
+* removal of whitespace

+The pre-processed texts and the corresponding labels are set to an equalized distribution of randomized samples from each class contained in the original dataset.
+The results are saved in the global enviorment as a dataframe named 'data.processed' and as a local /.csv file named 'data.processed.csv' in the working directory.

 ### modeling():

-The newly pre-processed data, 'data.processed', should be feed through the modeling() function in order to intitate the hyper-tuning sessions and best modeling session, which activates the PTCN.
-The results will be stored in the created 'tuning' logs, the best model 'runs' log, and the trained final model state as a /.h5.
-All are created and stored locally in your working directory.
-Note the hyper-tuning is set to run 16 permutations shuffling through a combination of set parameter values that have been identified to work well within the PTCN architecture.
+The newly pre-processed data, 'data.processed', should be feed through the modeling() function in order to intitate the hyper-tuning sessions and best modeling session using the PTCN.
+The hyper-tuning and best model sessions store their results in the created '_tuning' log folder and the trained final model state is stored as a /.h5 file within the working directory.
+Note the hyper-tuning is set to run 16 permutations at default, shuffling through a combination of set parameter values that have been identified to work well within the PTCN architecture.

+Experiment with the parameters included within the modeling() function.
+All parameters are pre-set to the following default values:

+* data = 'data.processed'
+* dropout = c(0.50),
+* filters_cnn = c(32,64),
+* filters_lstm = c(32,64),
+* reg1 = c(5e-4),
+* reg2 = c(5e-4),
+* batch_size = c(40),
+* maxlen = c(200),
+* max_features = c(2000),
+* embedding_dims = c(1000),
+* leaky_relu = c(0.50),
+* kernel = c(5),
+* epochs = c(50),
+* pool_size = c(4,8),
+* lr = c(0.004,0.003),
+* val_split = c(0.20)

+Note: the function requires a dataframe containing texts and their labels.
+You may implement your own pre-processing steps as long as the data is the same format as 'data.processed'.

 #### Reporting:

-The package tfruns provides functions such as view_run() to produce a compiled report containing either the hyper-tuning and final model training run log files.
+The package tfruns provides functions such as view_run() to produce a compiled report containing either the hyper-tuning and best model training run contained in the "_tuning"log folder.

+i.e. view_run("_tuning/2021-01-15T05-19-22Z")